 Punch is aware that slavery and human trafficking can occur in many forms, such as forced labour, child labour, domestic servitude, sex trafficking and workplace abuse.
-Therefore, throughout this statement, we, Punch use the terms ‘slavery and human trafficking’ to encompass all these various forms of coerced labour.
+Therefore, throughout this statement, we, Punch Taverns Limited use the terms ‘slavery and human trafficking’ to encompass all these various forms of coerced labour.
 As outlined in greater detail below, we have taken certain steps during the financial year, to ensure that slavery and human trafficking are not taking place in our supply chains or other parts of our business.
 To this end, we have established an integrated approach to managing human rights across our business, including risks related to slavery and trafficking.

-Punch is committed to ensuring there is no modern slavery or human trafficking is in existence in our supply chains or in any part of our business.
+Punch is committed to ensuring there is no modern slavery or human trafficking in existence in our supply chains or in any part of our business.
 Our Anti-Slavery policy reflects our commitment towards acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.